-Former WSU quarterback Ryan Leaf arrested on suspicion of domestic battery in California
+Former WSU quarterback Ryan Leaf arrested on suspicion of misdemeanor domestic battery in California

-Former Washington State and NFL quarterback Ryan Leaf was arrested Friday in Palm Springs, California, according to jail records.
+Former Washington State and NFL quarterback Ryan Leaf was arrested Friday in Palm Desert, California, according to jail records.

-Leaf, 44, was arrested on suspicion of misdemeanor domestic battery by the Palm Desert Police Department at 1:59 p.m.
+Leaf, 44, was arrested on suspicion of misdemeanor domestic battery by the Riverside County Sheriff’s Department at 1:59 p.m.
 Friday, according to the Riverside County Sheriff’s office jail records.
 Leaf is scheduled to appear in court Wednesday and is being held on $5,000 bail.

 Leaf played for the Cougars from 1995-97 and led them to the 1998 Rose Bowl, their first appearance in the game in 67 years.
 He was selected with the second overall pick in the 1998 NFL draft by the San Diego Chargers.